tradej/content/tools/devassistant/tutorials.md

 choose.

     $ da create python --help

+Running help at this point lists the available sub-assistants and arguments in a familiar help message:

     usage: create python [-h] {django,flask,gtk3,lib} ...

     This is base Python assistant.
 You have to choose a specific project type.